Ekow Yankah: Research and career

 His research considers the intersection of law and society.
-In particular, Yankah focusses on election reform, criminal justice and policing.
+In particular, Yankah focuses on election reform, criminal justice and policing.
 He believes that the American legal system fails Black communities, with a particular focus on opioid addiction, mass incarceration and police brutality.

 Yankah has investigated voting rights and election law.
 He is co-chair of the New York Democratic Lawyers Council (NYDLC), a coalition of attorneys who look to protect a citizen's right to vote.
 The NYDLC are involved with election monitoring, pro-voting advocacy and educational empowerment.
 In 2021, state leaders in New York appointed Yankah chair of the state’s newly established Public Campaign Finance Board.

 He is committed to criminal justice reform, and serves on the Board of Directors of the Innocence Project.
 In 2017 Yankah was awarded the Innocence Project Advocate of Justice award.
 In particular, he believes that the vague language of the Constitution of the United States leaves too much scope for dangerous interpretation; systematically supporting police brutality.
 Yankah has studied the legal landscape of accountability for police officers.
 During the Ferguson unrest Yankah attended a rally at Columbia University.
 He said, "If I hear one more commentator on public TV say, 'Let's start a conversation about race,' I will lose my mind ...
 We've been having a conversation for 80 years,".
 In the aftermath of the murder of George Floyd, Yankah said, “We can no longer have an America where white problems are social problems and black problems are policing problems,”.

 In 2019 Yankah taught a course on Black Lives Matter, race and policing at the Georgetown University Law Center.